VII-77/Levqor-9.0/levqor-site/docs/BLUEPRINT_BASELINE.md

 - **Route Removal:** No blueprint-required routes may be deleted
 - **Backend Bypass:** No direct backend endpoints may be added to frontend; all must route through `api.levqor.ai`
 - **Domain Changes:** No changes to canonical domain structure without governance review
+- **Architecture Violation:** No deployment of backend to Vercel or frontend to Replit

 ---